agshiv92/Company-Bankruptcy-Prediction/README.md

 This is a binary classification task where our target column is Bankrupt which may have the value 1 in case the company goes bankrupt 0 in case the company does not goes bankrupt.

 ### Access
 The data has been downloaded from Kaggle then uploaded to Azure Machine Learning Studio's Datasets where it'll be used to train the models.
+Please clicke here to download the dataset from Kaggle

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+In order to train and deploy best model using Azure Auto ML below steps are required:-
+1. Login to Azure portal
+2. Create Azure Machine Learing portal
+3. Creating the experiment
+4. Downloading the dataset
+5. Importing the dataset
+6. Creating Azure Auto ML and configuring it
+7. Creating new compute or using existing one
+8. Sumitting the Azure Auto ML run
+9. Selecting the best model and deploying it to webservice
+10. Consuming the best model using webservices

+Below configuration is used for Auto ML
+1. Experiment Timeout
+2. Task
+3. Primary Metric = Precision
+4. Compute target
+5. Target Variable
+6. Cross Validation
+7. Auto Featurization
+8. Early Stop

 ### Results

-*TODO*: What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?
+Best Model:-
+Precision of the Model:-
+Accuracy of the Model:-

+Ways to increase the a Precision:
+a.
+Changing the experiment time out time
+b.
+Enabling Deeplearning
+c.
+Increasing the cross validation

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.